Medial-EarlySign/MR_Wiki/Infrastructure C Library/MedProcessTools Library/MedRegistry/MedSamplingStrategy.md

 # MedSamplingStrategy
-A Class that controls how to create [MedSamples ](../MedSamples.md)from [MedRegistry](/Infrastructure%20C%20Library/MedProcessTools%20Library/MedRegistry)by sampling methods. it has several subclasses, each has it's own parameters and logic to sample the samples form registry:
+A Class that controls how to create [MedSamples](../MedSamples.md)from [MedRegistry](../../MedProcessTools%20Library/MedRegistry)by sampling methods. it has several subclasses, each has it's own parameters and logic to sample the samples form registry:
 <img src="/attachments/9765342/10911920.png"/>
 Code is documented [here](https://Medial-EarlySign.github.io/MR_LIBS/classMedSamplingStrategy). do_sample aruments in MedSamplingRegistry:

 - const vector<[MedRegistryRecord](https://Medial-EarlySign.github.io/MR_LIBS/classMedRegistryRecord)> &registry - the registry for the labeling the samples by the sampler (already initialized with sampling params)
-- [MedSamples](/Infrastructure%20Home%20Page/MedProcessTools%20Library/MedRegistry) &samples - the samples result
+- [MedSamples](../../MedProcessTools%20Library/MedRegistry) &samples - the samples result
 - const vector< [MedRegistryRecord](https://Medial-EarlySign.github.io/MR_LIBS/classMedRegistryRecord) > *censor_registry - optional arg for specifying censoring times for the sampling
 ### Important Samplers:
 **** - can be used by specifying MedSamplingRegistry::make_sampler("time_window"). from the updated documentition reffer to [doxygen](https://Medial-EarlySign.github.io/MR_LIBS/classMedSamplingTimeWindow)